salex/take/README.markdown

 	* max - the default method for checkboxes and multiple-selects where the score is based on the highest answer value checked.
 	* none - used to just gather answers but not score them.
 	* textContains - A scored text field that uses pattern matching to score the answer.
-	* textNumeric - A scored text field that contains a numeric answer.
+	* textNumeric - A scored text field that contains a scored numeric answer.

 * requires_other - Each answer (except text or textarea) can generate a text box to gather additional information.
 For instance, selecting a "Completed high school with a diploma" answer could bring up an additional question to enter the name and location of the school.
-* answer_eval is used to score text answers and uses a regex scheme to score the text field.
+* text_eval is used to score text answers and uses a regex scheme to score the text field.
 * shortname - questions and answers have optional shortnames.
 While the answer.answer_text and question.question_text are used in the display action, a summary dump of the scored objects can be hard to read with long questions.
 In the summary dump, the short name will be used if it is not blank.
 * critical - A question can be considered critical if the answer fails to meet a minimum value on a question.
 In that case you failed the assessment - even if your score was high.
 This is used to screen out people if they do not conform to a job requirement (e.g., willing to work rotating shifts).
 * weight - the raw answer values can be weighted, meaning that some questions are more important than others.
 This is also optional and there are other ways of achieving the same outcome.
 (Answer values are floats.)

-### Installation (Rails 3.1 only)
+### Installation (Rails ~> 3.1 only)

 * Download/clone Take from github
 * bundle install # no other gems used